 Q: Please give us three SSRIs (selective serotonin reuptake inhibitors) you find most useful.

-A: Again, ideally, a medication would be used after CBT has failed to produce enough benefit, or started simultaneous with therapy for cases with severe dysfunction.
+A: Again, ideally, a medication would be used after CBT has failed to produce enough benefit, or medication can be started simultaneous with therapy for cases with severe dysfunction.
 There is best research support for fluoxetine (Prozac) and sertraline (Zoloft).
 There is less research but still evidence of benefit in children for fluvoxamine (Luvox) and citalopram (Celexa).

 Q: If the first SSRI fails, what are the chances trying a second would be helpful?